Azure/cyclecloud-slurm/Burst.md

 8) Create/move `/sched/{topology,cyclecloud,cgroups}.conf` if they don't already exist and link them to `/etc/slurm/{topology,cyclecloud,cgroups}.conf`

+9) Move `/etc/slurm/slurm.conf` to `/sched/slurm.conf` and create a symlink back to `/etc/slurm/slurm.conf`

-9) Update /etc/slurm/slurm.conf to have the following settings:
+10) Update `/etc/slurm/slurm.conf` to have the following settings:

 ```ini
 TopologyPlugin=topology/tree